Maronite Church: Patriarchate of Antioch

 Clerical celibacy is not strictly required for Maronite deacons and priests of parishes outside of North America; monks, however, must remain celibate, as well as bishops who are normally selected from the monasteries.
 Around 50% of the Maronite diocesan priests in the Middle East are married.
 Due to a long-term understanding with their Latin counterparts in North America, Maronite priests in that area have traditionally remained celibate.
-However, in February 2014, Wissam Akiki was ordained to the priesthood by Bishop A. Elias Zaidan of the U.S. Maronite Eparchy of Our Lady of Lebanon at St. Raymond's Maronite Cathedral in St. Louis.
-Deacon Akiki is the first married man to be ordained to the Maronite priesthood in North America and will not be expected to remain continent.
+However, in February 2014, former deacon Wissam Akiki was ordained to the priesthood by Bishop A. Elias Zaidan of the U.S. Maronite Eparchy of Our Lady of Lebanon at St. Raymond's Maronite Cathedral in St. Louis.
+Akiki is the first married man to be ordained to the Maronite priesthood in North America.

 Episcopates

 The Maronite church has twenty-eight eparchies and patriarchal vicariates.
 These are: